9 Incredible Stretches To Improve Your Flexibility [Full Body Routine]

 Wall Squat Stretch

-This is pretty self explanatory.
-You will feel this stretch pretty much everywhere.
-It improves hip range of motion for squats, thoracic position for squats, and ankle mobility.
+The wall squat stretch is pretty self explanatory.
+You will feel it pretty much everywhere.
+The stretch improves hip range of motion for squats, thoracic position for squats, and ankle mobility.

 Get your butt as close as you can to a wall and place your feet on the wall in a squat stance.
 Keep your feet pointing forward and your back and head flat on the floor.
 Use your elbows to push your knees outwards.
 For an added bonus, you can stretch your arms overhead to also work on overhead mobility.